WEBINAR SERIES E-QUADRAT SCIENCE & EDUCATION DIGEST

 Since our launch, we have hosted four enriching webinars that delve into important topics in higher education, featuring insightful discussions and expert perspectives.
 If you missed any of these sessions, we invite you to revisit them in this digest.

-a Strategy of Healthy Growth
+Beyond Rankings: a Strategy of Healthy Growth or Pursuing Numbers?

 March 13, 2024

-Prof. Dr. Olgun Cicek
+Speaker Prof. Dr. Olgun Cicek

 Senior Advisor in Quality Assurance, Accreditation, Internationalisation and Global Rankings, E-Quadrat Science & Education

-Dr. Alexandra Borissova Saleh
+Moderator Dr. Alexandra Borissova Saleh

-Senior Expert in Science Communication,
+Senior Expert in Science Communication, E-Quadrat Science & Education

 In 2023, a number of countries and universities opted out of the rankings game.
 This webinar sought to understand why by examining both the limitations of rankings, how they can best be utilised, and the motivations behind certain universities and countries opting out of rankings in 2023.
 It sought to understand the limitations of rankings, how they can be effectively utilised, and the implications for universities focusing on long-term growth rather than quick fixes to enhance their scientific reputation.